NordicESMhub/climate-data-tutorial/_episodes/02-cds.md

 keypoints:
 - "CDS Essential Information"
 - "Retrieve data from the CDS web interface"
-- "netCDF and GRIB data formats"
+- "NnetCDF and GRIB data formats"
 ---

 # Where to get Climate data?